cloudwego/kitex/pkg/protocol/bthrift/README.md

 The final step we planned to do in version v0.12.0:
 * Add go.mod for `bthrift`
-* Remove the last `github.com/apache/thrift` dependencies
+* Remove the last `github.com/apache/thrift` dependencies (Remove the import 'github.com/cloudwego/kitex/pkg/protocol/bthrift' and 'github.com/cloudwego/kitex/pkg/protocol/bthrift/apache')
 	* `ThriftMessageCodec` of `pkg/utils`
 	* `MessageReader` and `MessageWriter` interfaces in  `pkg/remote/codec/thrift`
 	* `BinaryProtocol` type in `pkg/remote/codec/thrift`
 	* basic codec tests in `pkg/remote/codec/thrift`
+ * bthrift will only be dependent in the generated code(if has apache thrift code), kitex repository DOESN'T DEPEND bthrift